grb23/twitter-project/README.md

 jaydoshi@usc.edu

+*This code is updated on https://github.com/jaydoshi/twitter-project, other project code is available on my profile*

 Download all the files, open in Linux command line:

-make twitter
+**make twitter**

 then

 run ./twitter [twitter input file]

-in this case, run ./twitter twitter.dat
+in this case, run **./twitter twitter.dat**

 The following demo users and passwords for login purposes are: